 - This is done with the hero of Stephen King's "The Moving Finger".
 In the original story, he was actually watching Jeopardy!, but in the Monsters adaptation, it was a generic quiz show.

-- In Seinfeld, George becomes a genius by abstaining from sex.
-Jerry asks whether it's a rerun, but it's not.
+- In Seinfeld, George becomes a genius by abstaining from sex, and is shown watching Jeopardy! and answering every question correctly while solving a Rubik's Cube at the same time.
+Jerry asks if it's a rerun, but it's not.

 - Phoebe does this in one episode of Charmed.